istio/istio/security/tools/jwt/README.md

 positional arguments:
   aud                   Audience.
-  service_account_file  The path to your service account json file.
+  service_account_file  The path to your service account key file (in JSON format).

 optional arguments:
   -h, --help            show this help message and exit -iss ISSUER, --issuer ISSUER
-                        Issuer claim.
+                        iss claim.
 This will also be used for sub claim

 ```